Also available on BitChute

 In short, this ad and its socio-political context by using Kaepernick as the narrator encapsulates junk pop-culture and anti-whitism as the now triumphant global hegemon.

 It doesn’t matter if we can make legitimate and nuanced critiques about America’s imperialism, that’s not what Kaepernick symbolizes, the public isn’t thinking that deeply.
 Things have to be kept simple in mass communication.

-Kaepernick as a symbol and this ad as a shorthand, a grammar, is signaling and celebrating the growing dominance of a post-white America.
+Kaepernick as a symbol, and this ad as a shorthand, signals and celebrates the growing dominance of a post-white America.
 The temperature is turned up and the frog is boiling now for all to see.
 They’re rubbing it in our faces and, as some have theorized, a brand like Nike, who calculates its every move, may well afford to lose its white customers at this point.
 Though we should test that theory by never supporting companies like this.

 This ad, seemingly good-natured and inspirational, provides a case study in mainstream culture’s war on normative European society, within a European-derived country.
 They’re not attempting to hide it anymore, at all.

 And that’s why we’re the counter-culture.